 Ivan Andrade is a Catalan playwright and director who holds a degree in Microelectronic Engineering from University Autonoma of Barcelona, and a Master’s Degree in Dramaturgy and Playwriting from the Royal Holloway University of London.

-As an actor, Mr Andrade worked for more than 12 years in theatre, cinema and television.
-His directing career begun in 2013 with several adaptations and small pieces that brought him to found in 2015 The Amateurs with the objective of producing their own inter-disciplinary small and medium size shows, in Spain and the UK.
+As an actor, Ivan worked for more than 12 years in theatre, cinema and television.
+His playwriting and directing career begun in 2013 with several adaptations and small pieces that brought him to found in 2015 The Amateurs Company with the objective of producing their own inter-disciplinary small and medium size shows, in Spain and the UK.

 As a director, Mr Andrade has been awarded the studentship Fundación SGAE 2014 for the development of International Studies.
-As a playwright, his play Russians won the contest Entreactum in 2014, and the Premi Arsènic in 2015.
+As a playwright, his play Russians won the contest Entreactum in 2014, and the Premi Arsènicin 2015.
+His last play Elysium was longlisted for the Bruntwood Award of Playwriting 2017 and the Emerge Award 2017, both from the UK.